 Updated snow depth, soil moisture, and vegetation data products using GPS reflections are posted every morning.
 The full period of record is available for download in a csv format.
 Efforts have been made to ensure that the products available through the PBO H2O Data Portal are of high quality, but inconsistencies and erroneous data may pass through our analysis system without being identified.

 We focused on data from the NSF EarthScope Plate Boundary Observatory.
-This facility was operated by UNAVCO.
-The PBO network is comprised of 1100 GPS receivers; nearly all are located in the western United States.
-Raw GPS RINEX files, metadata, and positioning products are available from the UNAVCO archive.
+This facility was operated by UNAVCO, Inc. The PBO network was comprised of 1100 GPS receivers; nearly all located in the western United States.
+Raw GPS RINEX files, metadata, and positioning products are available from the GAGE archive.

 -The GPS Reflections Research Group Kristine M. Larson and Eric E. Small October 27, 2015